 Q: How can you travel so often and for so long?

 A: Apart from commercialising our blog and making a go of it professionally, we basically worked and saved our money.
 We aren’t lucky, we just made choices that would enable us to live the life we wanted to.
-Eating in, not drinking, buying second-hand stuff, minimising purchases to what we need rather than what we want.
+Eating in, not drinking alcohol, buying second-hand stuff, minimising purchases to what we need rather than what we want.
 No flashy car, no $4000 engagement ring, no keeping up with the Jones’.
 We have always valued experiences over ‘things’.
 Whilst we understand that each and every traveller is different, each and every traveller also needs to make choices on what they are happy to forgo and what they are not.
 Unless you have a cache of millions, you can’t have it all!

 Q: How did you meet?